tpham912/TicTacToeGame/README.md

   </ol>

 # Description
 Tic tac toe is a two player game.
 The object of tic tac toe is to get three in a row.
 It's played on a three by three game board.
-The first player is known as X and the second is O. Players alternate placing Xs and Os on the game board until either oppent has three in a row or all nine squares are filled.
-If neither user gets three in a row, the message will display a message.
+The first player is known as X and the second is O. Players alternate placing Xs and Os on the game board until either oppent has three in a row.
+If neither user gets three in a row, the message will display the game is a tie.

-User has the option to restart mid game or end game completely.
+User also has the option to restart mid game or end game completely.

 # Usage